 - European Paediatric Formulary

-- More about the European Paediatric Formulary
+- More information on the European Paediatric Formulary

 The coronavirus outbreak has regrettably offered new opportunities for criminals to take advantage of the increased demand for medical, personal protection and hygiene products, including by advertising and offering for sale unauthorised medicines, claiming to prevent or treat COVID-19, as well as falsified medicines and test kits.